ecpeter23/Tour-The-Valley/README.md

 ### Lambda Functions

 - `fetchEvents` - Retrieves event data from the AWS database.
+- 'rsvpToEvent' - Iterates the peopleAttending an event by one
 - `addEvent` - Allows users to add new events to the database.

 ### Database